Afsana2020/bupverse-campus-connect-manager/README.md

 ### NextDoor Tutor:
-The NextDoor Tutor module connects students and tutors using a graph-based system where each post is a node.
-A customized Dijkstra’s Algorithm calculates compatibility scores based on subject match, budget, gender preference, and location (via OpenRouteService and Nominatim).
-A max-heap retrieves the top-K best matches efficiently, with real-time updates as users post or edit, enabling dynamic, personalized recommendations.
+The NextDoor Tutor module connects students and tutors using an advanced Semantic AI Matchmaking Architecture.
+Instead of relying on strict keyword matching, the module utilizes the deep learning all-MiniLM-L6-v2 Sentence-Transformer model to convert raw user profiles (subjects, budget, medium, and class level) into high-dimensional vector embeddings.

+To prevent server lag, candidate profiles are evaluated using PyTorch Batch Matrix Multiplication (util.pytorch_cos_sim) to calculate semantic similarity scores instantly.
+This is combined with an exponential decay location scoring algorithm (via OpenRouteService API) using a 70% AI with 30% Geographic Proximity hybrid formula to fetch the Top-K best matches in milliseconds.

 - NextDoor Homepage